opencv/opencv/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.rst

     :param Qz: Optional output 3x3 rotation matrix around z-axis.

 The function computes a RQ decomposition using the given rotations.
-This function is used in :ref:`DecomposeProjectionMatrix` to decompose the left 3x3 submatrix of a projection matrix into a camera and a rotation matrix.
+This function is used in :ocv:func:`DecomposeProjectionMatrix` to decompose the left 3x3 submatrix of a projection matrix into a camera and a rotation matrix.

 It optionally returns three rotation matrices, one for each axis, and the three Euler angles (as the return value)